alexte/whoisonline/README.md

  - Everybody is welcome to use this WhoisOnline software, or change it, or even implement a totally new server.
  - This package provides a server and a web client.
- - You may also us the server and write a different client using the current client api (CLIENT-API).
+ - You may also use the server and write a different client using the current client api (CLIENT-API).
  - The server must be reachable from the internet, if you like to be part of the WhoisOnline network.